PromCopilot: Simplifying Prometheus Metric Querying in Cloud Native Online Service Systems via Large Language Models: Approach

 To construct the knowledge graph, we automatically extract various entities and relationships from different sources and fuse them together.
 Specifically, we used four data sources to build the knowledge graph, and because these data are structured, we only need to design rules to enable their fusion and automate the whole process.
 The details of how each data source is used are as follows:

 \begin{itemize} \item \textbf{Prometheus}: Metadata of the monitored metrics in the system is stored in the server of Prometheus, which serves as the source of metrics knowledge.
 Specifically, we obtain the metric name, metric description, metric type, label name, and label value through the API provided by Prometheus.
-These information are then used to construct the label-value pair entities and metric entities and their relations. \item \textbf{Kubernetes}: Kubernetes stores the metadata about the resources it manages and provides APIs for querying the metadata.
+These information are then used to construct the label-value pair entities and metric entities and their relations.
+Specifically, we treat each metric as a metric entity in the knowledge graph, with its name serving as the entity's identifier and its type and description as the entity's attributes.
+Each unique label-value pair is treated as a label-value pair entity and associated with its corresponding metric entity. \item \textbf{Kubernetes}: Kubernetes stores the metadata about the resources it manages and provides APIs for querying the metadata.
 And the data model of Kubernetes already defines clear relations for the resources it manages.
-Therefore, we directly use these APIs get all the entities corresponding to Kubernetes resources and the relations between them. \item \textbf{Traces}: A trace is the description of the detailed execution process of a request through the service instances in the system \cite{opentelemetry}.
-Through traces, we identify the services entities and APIs entities in the system and the request relations between them. \item \textbf{Documents}: In online service systems, engineers usually write documents to describe the functions of the services and APIs.
+Therefore, we directly use these APIs get all the resources and their relations in the system.
+These resources correspond to the system component entities in the knowledge graph.
+We treat each resource as an entity in the knowledge graph, using its name as the entity's identifier and determining its entity type based on its resource type.
+We then construct edges between entities according to the relationship types defined in the schema and the actual relationships among the resources. \item \textbf{Traces}: A trace is the description of the detailed execution process of a request through the service instances in the system \cite{opentelemetry}.
+Through traces, we extract the services entities and APIs entities in the system and the request relations between services or APIs.
+Then, based on the resource-related attributes recorded in the span, we identify the relationships between service entities and other system components, and link them in the knowledge graph. \item \textbf{Documents}: In online service systems, engineers usually write documents to describe the functions of the services and APIs.
 These descriptions can help us recognize the intent of users' questions.
 Therefore, we extract the service descriptions and API descriptions from the system's documents and use them as the attributes of the corresponding entities. \end{itemize}